 In the medical device software space, requirements need to not just be “good” but also verifiable, testable and traceable up to user needs.
 These processes and the Agile development process in general benefit from well-written requirements

-I have worked on projects that have used Use Cases and Functional Specifications, but these never seem to convey all the necessary information for all involved.
-They tend to be very verbose, and they are really not fun to write, read or manage.
-A good requirement should tell each audience member exactly what the expected functionality is, and never generate a myriad of questions from all involved.
-It’s often difficult to solicit information from a client, but documenting for developers should never be that hard.
-Here is a recap of what a good requirement is:
+As a UX and Human Factors expert, I have worked on software development projects that have employed Use Cases and Functional Specifications, but these never seem to convey all of the necessary information.
+They tend to be verbose, and are not fun to write, read or manage.
+A good requirement should tell each audience member exactly what the expected functionality is without generating a myriad of questions or raising the eyebrows of all involved.
+Here’s what comprises good requirements.

-This states all of the scenarios of the users involved.
-These should read:
+This states the scenario of the users involved.
+Story phrases should read:

 As a SOME ROLE,

 The user story phrases are critical to lay out exactly who is going to do what, and for what reason(s).
 Often the first outline of requirements is a list of user story phrases t.
 These phrases serve the critical role of defining scope as well as linking each requirement to the persona it affects.
 In the medical device software space, it’s important to note there may be different types of patient and clinical personas as well as other supporting personas.

 These are the details of the feature.
 It’s important to document the screen elements such as fields, labels, validation criteria, messages, actions, buttons and error states.
 This is essentially the functional specification of the details of the screen(s) involved.
 Because it’s in the context of the wireframe (more on that later), it’s more concise.
 You can simply reference the field name rather than verbosely state everything about it.

 In the medical device software space, story details can include things like relevant device timeouts, whether a therapy is happening at the time and whether or not multiple devices could be present.